splunk/public-o11y-docs/gdi/opentelemetry/install-k8s-addon-eks.rst

 .. _addon-aws-eks-one:

-Step 1: Subscribe to the EKS Add-on in AWS Marketplace
+Step 1: Subscribe to the EKS Add-on in the AWS Marketplace
 ------------------------------------------------------------

 In your AWS Marketplace, ensure that: